fall foul

 Terms that have similar or relatively close meanings to "fall foul":

-foul upfoul outrun afoul offall duefall tofall onfall outfoul playfall upfall forfall throughfall infall down onfall downfall intotake the fallfoul one's own nestfall into a trapfall overfall from gracecome a cropperfall behindfall backfall uponfall togetherfoul linedouble faultfall offcatch outgo wrongflake outgo awrytake a tumblefalling outfoul feederfall to the groundtrip upfall flat on one's facefall awayget into troubledrop the balltime faultfall into oneselffall in withmiss the mark
+foul upfoul outrun afoul offall duefall tofall onfall outfoul playfall upfall forfall throughfall infall down onfall downfall intotake the fallfoul one's own nestfall into a trapfall overfall from gracecome a cropperfall behindfall backfall uponfall togetherfoul linedouble faultslip upfall offcatch outgo wrongflake outgo awrytake a tumblefalling outfoul feederfall to the groundtrip upfall flat on one's facefall awayget into troubledrop the balltime faultfall into oneselffall in withmiss the mark